AmeySharma1/News_App/README.md

 ### State Management
 Application state is managed using React's Context API and hooks.
 Local component state is handled with useState, while more complex state logic uses useReducer.

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a pull request

-Please ensure your code follows the existing style and includes appropriate tests.

-## 📝 Notes for GitHub Upload

-This project doesn't contain any sensitive information like API keys, so it can be pushed directly to GitHub.
-However, when integrating with real APIs:

-1. Create an `.env` file for API keys and add it to `.gitignore`
-2. Consider adding a sample `.env.example` file with dummy values
-3. Update the README with instructions for setting up the environment variables

-## 📄 License

-This project is licensed under the MIT License.

 ## 🙏 Acknowledgements